nus-cs3281/2025/students/gerteck/knowledge.md

   * Create specialized templates for use cases like course sites, research documentation, or user guides.
   * Create ready-made themes/templates focused on education and documentation.
   * Allow users to deploy quickly with minimal setup.

+### General Development Knowledge

+#### CommonJS and ESM

+CommonJS (CJS) is the older type of modules and CJS were the only supported style of modules in NodeJS up till v12.
+* Use the syntax `require` and `module.exports = {XX:{},}`
+* Global, synchronouse require function added to import other odules.
+* mark the file as a CJS module by naming as `.cjs` or by using type `commonjs` in package.json.

+EcmaScript Modules (ESM) standardized later and are the only natively supported module style in browsers.
+It is the (EcmaScript standard) JS standard way of writing modules/
+* use `import { XXX } from YYY` (top of file), `const { ZZ } = await import("CCC");` and `export const XXX = {}`.
+* Syntax addition to JS and allows to easily import and export static members.

+Issues I faced:
+* I didn't realize tha my TypeScript code was being compiled to CommonJS (`require`) instead of ES module syntax (`import`), and hence `import` was not working correctly.
+* Had to change the `tsconfig.json` settings appropriately.

+#### TypeScript

+TypeScript has two main kinds of files. `.ts` files are implementation files that contain types and executable code.
+These are the files that produce `.js` outputs, and are where you’d normally write your code. .d.ts files are declaration files that contain only type information.
+These files don’t produce `.js` outputs; they are only used for typechecking.

+* DefinitelyTyped / `@types`: The DefinitelyTyped repository is a centralized repo storing declaration files for thousands of libraries.
+The vast majority of commonly-used libraries have declaration files available on DefinitelyTyped.

+* **Declaration Maps**: `.d.ts.map` Declaration map (.d.ts.map) files also known as declaration source maps, contain mapping definitions that link each type declaration generated in .d.ts files back to your original source file (.ts).
+The mapping definition in these files are in JSON format.
+  * This is helpful in code navigation.
+This enables editor features like “Go to Definition” and Rename to transparently navigate and edit code across sub projects when you have split a big project into small multiple projects using project references.